Ascent of Elk Knob on 2011-09-04

 This was my 24th ascent of Elk Knob, and I had the honor of dumping the last wheelbarrow of gravel on the end of the trail.

-The new trail is 3.8 miles round trip and climbs 960 feet from the parking lot.
-Most of the hike is under trees, but the summit views are well worth the hike.
+The new trail is 3.8 miles round trip and climbs 985 feet from the parking lot.
+Most of the hike is under trees, but the views from the summit clearings are well worth the hike.

 HUNDRED-MILE VIEWS: On a clear day, five states (NC/SC/TN/VA/KY) are visible from the two overlooks at the summit.
 This includes 3 state HP's: Mount Mitchell NC, Mount Rogers VA, and Black Mountain KY.

--- Mt Guyot TN/NC (98 miles, 245 degrees W/SW) just to the R of Big Bald from the south overlook.
+-- Mt Guyot TN/NC (98 miles, 245 degrees W/SW) between Big Bald and Unaka Mtn from the south overlook.
 Guyot is the second highest peak in the Great Smoky Mountains National Park.
-Guyot was visible without binoculars on Oct.
-23, 2010.
+(Bearings are from true north rather than magnetic north).

--- Black Mtn KY (79 miles, 301 degrees) beyond the N ridge of Snake Mtn, looking W/NW from the road below the south overlook.
+-- Black Mtn KY (79 miles, 301 degrees W/NW) beyond the N ridge of Snake Mtn, looking W/NW from the road where it twists to the right below the south overlook.
+With good binoculars and a steady hand, you may be able to spot the white radar dome on top.

--- Whitaker Mtn SC (83 miles, 173 degrees S/SE from the south overlook) at the W end of the ridge that includes Crowders Mtn and Kings Mtn.
+-- Whitaker Mtn SC (83 miles, 173 degrees S/SE from the south overlook) at the W end of the ridge that includes Crowders Mtn, Kings Pinnacle, and Kings Mtn.

--- Charlotte skyline (89 miles, 148 degrees S/SE) on the far L side of the south overlook.
+-- Charlotte skyline (89 miles, 148 degrees S/SE) on the far left side of the south overlook.
 The 60-story Bank of America tower is the tallest building between Philadelphia and Atlanta.

--- Winston-Salem skyline (82 miles, 100 degrees E) on the far R side of the north overlook.
+-- Winston-Salem skyline (82 miles, 100 degrees E) on the far right side of the north overlook.
 The highest building is the 34-story Wells Fargo Tower (formerly the Wachovia Tower).